Sra Pathum Airfield

-History of Sra Pathum Airfield
+History

 Seven years after Orville Wright’s invention, foreigners in Bangkok collaborated to bring an aircraft demonstration to Thailand for the first time ever, and contacted Belgian pilot Charles Van Den Born to bring the Henry Farman IV.
 While several other aviators were invited, only Charles had shown up.

 At the time, most of Bangkok was marshy, flood-prone, and used for rice paddies.
 By chance, Karl Offer, a coordinator of Societe d’Aviation Extreme Oriente, was also a member of the Royal Bangkok Sports Club.
 He requested that the central racetrack should be used for the demonstration, as it had solid ground suitable to support the weight of the aircraft.
 Soon afterwards, the club constructed 15 new entrances and 4 bridges across surrounding moats, and also a temporary hangar in the golf course.
 On the evening of February 3, 1911, Minister of Defense General Phichai Srisuradej, King Vajiravudh (Rama VI), and other Royal Family members visited the racecourse to watch the demonstration, which made headlines in the Bangkok Times.
-People who wanted to experienced Bangkok from the sky could pay 50 baht for the experience, and the first foreigner to see Bangkok from above was Mr. F. Bopp.
+People who wanted to experience Bangkok from the sky could pay 50 baht for the experience, and the first foreigner to see Bangkok from above was Mr. F. Bopp.
 The public demonstration was supposed to end on February 6, however, it was extended for three extra days due to public demand.